katyukha/odoo-rpc-client/README.rst

 method.
 Each of these methods receives same aguments as *search* or *read* method respectively.
 But passing *count* argument for *search\_records* will cause error.
-Main difference betwen these methods in using *ERP\_Record* class instead of *dict* for each record had been read.
-ERP\_Record class provides some orm-like abilities for records, allowing for example access fields as attributes and provide mechanisms to lazily fetch related fields.
+Main difference betwen these methods in using *Record* class instead of *dict* for each record had been read.
+Record class provides some orm-like abilities for records, allowing for example access fields as attributes and provide mechanisms to lazily fetch related fields.